swaptacular/swpt_accounts/protocol.rst

    the transfer is being dismissed, this field will be ignored, and therefore SHOULD contain an empty string. [#note-limitations]_

+   Server implementations MAY further limit the maximal allowed byte-length of the UTF-8 encoding of this string, as long as the limit is correctly stated in the ``transfer_note_max_bytes`` field in `AccountUpdate`_ messages.

 finalization_flags : int32
    Various bit-flags that may affect the behavior of the server when it finalizes (commits or dismisses) the transfer.
 Different server